hypertidy/textures/README.md

 <!-- badges: end -->

+No code here yet, just ideas to flesh out. :)

 The goal of textures is to utilize texture mapping in rgl to work with images in different coordinate systems and mapped onto arbitrary shapes.